epelde/tdd-resources/README.md

 ## Articles

-1. *Mocks aren't stubs.*

-In this article Martin Fowler talks about adifferent style of testing using mock objects.
+*Mocks aren't stubs.* In this article Martin Fowler talks about adifferent style of testing using mock objects.
 State verifaction (stubs) vs Behaviour verification (mocks) https://martinfowler.com/articles/mocksArentStubs.html

 ## Talks

+*The Magic Tricks of Testing by Sandi Metz.* Don't now what to test and what not? https://www.youtube.com/watch?v=URSWYvyc42M

 ## Courses